-If you are working with a younger student, you may only complete part of a lesson at a time.
+You may only complete part of a lesson at a time.
 That's okay!
 Simply mark your place in the lesson plan.
 The next day, start your lesson with a quick review and then pick up where you left off.